taromero/latte/README.md

 #### Features

-- It connects to a separate DB from development's one.
+- It connects to a `separate DB` from development's one.
 You can specify which DB to use by setting T.testingDbUrl.
 The default is `mongodb://127.0.0.1:3001/meteor_latte`.
-- It cleans up the database upon start, and after running each describe block.
+- It `cleans up the database` upon start, and after running each describe block.
-- Simple (yet nice?) console based report.
+- Simple (yet nice?) `console based report`.
-- It runs inside Meteor's context (you can user global variables, such as Meteor collections).
+- It runs inside `Meteor's context` (you can user global variables, such as Meteor collections).

 #### Gotchas

 - `afterAll` and `afterEach` must be declared before `it` blocks in each `describe` or `context` block.
 - Cannot run assertions inside `before` or `after` blocks.
-- Very early stage of development.
 - Initially designed to work only on server side.
 - If the internet connection is flacky, it might take some seconds to end the Meteor process (this is due to some Meteor's internals).